Jujunakarmi/Horiseon-project/README.md

 # Horiseon project

+## Description
 This project is for the refactor of **HTML and CSS** code.
 For this project,  all the HTML have semantic elements which meets accesibility standards.
 The CSS codes has been consolidated and follows a logical structure independent of styling and positioning.
 All the images have *alt* attributes.

-## Screenshots
-Here are some of the screenshots after the refactor of code:
+Here are some of the screenshots after the refactor:
 ![First page of screenshot](./assets/images/Screenshot%201.png)
 ![Second page of screenshot](./assets/images/Screenshot%202.png)